felipeclarindo/disaster-pulse-mobile/README.md

 - **Expo** - Development environment and tools for React Native apps.
 - **TypeScript** - JavaScript superset with static typing.
 - **React Navigation** - Navigation between app screens.
-- **Api Backend** - API for talk with the database
+- **Api Backend** - API for connect with the database

 ## Features

-- Crud to manage alers.
+- Crud to manage alerts.
 - Dashboard with alert's summary.
 - Page to controll alerts.